nuxeo/nuxeo-bench-site/content/11b-documents.md

 **Data partitioning in Kafka**

-When doing bulk ingestion (Document Consumer) at more than 10,000 documents/s we know that even a small optimization can have a significant impact.
+When doing bulk ingestion (Document Consumer) at more than 10,000 documents/s, we know that even a small optimization can have a significant impact.
 When creating a document, the Nuxeo Core needs to fetch the parent document to do the parent/child association.
-Fetching the parent document is a very lightweight operation, but it still requires a round trip between the JVM and MongoDB: again, at 10,000+ operations per second, this round trip counts.
+Fetching the parent document is a very lightweight operation, but still requires a round trip between the JVM and MongoDB: again, at 10,000+ operations per second, these actions count.

-Nuxeo repository includes a Caching System to reduce this kind of round-trip when possible.
+Nuxeo repository includes a caching system to reduce this kind of round-trip when possible.
 However, when documents are randomly split between 48 Kafka partitions, there is no reason that documents that will end up being created by the same `CoreSession`, will have the same parent and be able to benefit from cache.

-After some experimentation, we saw that dispatching the document messages in a partition based on groups sharing the same parent does improve the cache hit ratio and almost doubles the import throughput.
+After some experimentation, we saw that dispatching the document messages in a partition, based on groups sharing the same parent, does improve the cache hit ratio and almost doubles the import throughput.

 See [SUPINT-1772](https://jira.nuxeo.com/browse/SUPINT-1772) for more details.